A backflow preventer is essential to protect your family, the house, your neighbors and the environment.

 If a backwater valve is installed in an existing building, a plumbing permit will be required from the municipality.

-A qualified, licensed plumber will cut or chop a hole in the floor’s concrete, normally close to the drain in the floor, and excavate down to the sewer line.
+A qualified, local plumber will cut or chop a hole in the floor’s concrete, normally close to the drain in the floor, and excavate down to the sewer line.
 They will then remove a section of pipe, and install the new backwater valve.

 Better quality backwater valves normally have a transparent top for visual inspection of correct operation.
 There is also a lid that can be opened in the event that cleaning is required.